[ Index ]

 788 /**

-789 * Sanitizes (where possible) the params on the request.
+789 * Sets the route that matched the request.

 790 *